Amazing Tutors Inc.

 A Kind Word from our Team

 "At Amazing Tutors Children's Foundation, we believe in engaging youths in community programs that build character, increase self-esteem and, develop life skills.
 Social development programs such as these provide both children and teens with positive peer interactions, opportunities to develop problem-solving skills, and positive adult support, which help reduce the risk factors associated with young offenders.
-In addition, we provide access to organized sports which are used throughout the world as a dynamic mechanism to engage youth of all races, genders, and classes.
 Although organized sports and development programs are not the complete solution to stopping negative behaviors, they can, however, contribute to their reduction by giving young people a positive identity, feelings of empowerment and by helping youth acquire leadership, teamwork, and self-governance skills under adult supervision."

 - Alexandra H., Amazing Tutors Children's Foundation